Among the several happiest memories of my father’s last years is one which defines each of us as remarkably different people.

 During our discussion, he told me of visits to his grandparents in southern Indiana while he was a young boy, people I knew from just one photograph that made me glad I hadn’t inherited their dour 19th century Presbyterian demeanor.
 John and Nancy Emma Park weren’t a fun couple, if facial expression is any indication.
 But then Roy told me something profoundly disturbing: he was unsure whether Clara Frances Markiewicz Ramsey, the woman I knew as my grandmother, was actually his mother.

-His father, another Roy Ramsey, had been married twice and the first Mrs Ramsey had died, perhaps in childbirth, and that he had been the surviving child.
-That information was merely surprising.
-The shocking part of it was that my father was uninterested in finding the truth of that rumor.
+His father, another Roy Ramsey, had been married twice and the first Mrs Ramsey had died, perhaps in childbirth or as a consequence, and that my father had been the surviving child.
+That information wasn’t merely surprising.
+The shocking part of it was that my father was uninterested in finding the truth of that possibility.
 I, on the other hand, couldn’t sleep until there was a definitive answer.
 So I immediately headed to downtown Chicago and the Cook County Court House for whatever documents they held.
-The bittersweet answer satisfied both of us.
+The bittersweet answer satisfied both of us — satisfied me and relieved Roy.

 Roy L. Ramsey had been married in 1908 to Nellie Laurina Kemp in Indianapolis.
 After the move to Chicago she gave birth four years later on February 18th, 1912 to Evard Wallace Ramsey—Uncle Evard.
 Sadly, the baby lived just seven weeks and his mother only a bit longer.
 They are buried together at Kent Cemetery in my grandfather’s home town of Kent, Indiana.